Skip to content

 I Done This

-Daypage — Daypage is a free and open-source personal wiki software for knowledge management and note taking.
+Daypage: Daypage is a free and open-source personal wiki software for knowledge management and note taking.
 It allows users to create interlinked pages to organize information and ideas.
-The software runs on a
+The software runs on a web server and supports data portability for exporting content.

-I Done This — I Done This is a progress tracking and team communication tool that allows teams to easily log what gets done each day.
-It creates transparency around daily work accomplishments and helps keep all tea
+I Done This: I Done This is a progress tracking and team communication tool that allows teams to easily log what gets done each day.
+It creates transparency around daily work accomplishments and helps keep all team members aligned.

 Feature Daypage I Done This